oasis-tcs/odata-vocabularies/docs/annotation-cheat-sheet.md

 ## Nested Structures and Collections

-Properties of a structured type can themselves be structured or collections,
+Properties of a structured type can themselves be structured or collections.

 ```xml
 <Term Name="NestedTerm" Type="Collection(Vocab.YetAnotherComplex)" />